 James P. Galvin is the founder of Galvin Legal, PLLC.
-He is a member of the Florida Bar and is admitted to practice before all Courts of the State, the Georgia Bar and is admitted to practice before all Courts of the State, the Bar of the United States District Court for the Southern District of Florida, the Bar of the United States District Court for the Northern District of Georgia, the Bar of the United States Court of Appeals for the Eleventh Circuit, the American Bar Association, the National Italian American Bar Association, and the Dade County Bar Association.
+He is a member of the Florida Bar and is admitted to practice before all Courts of the State, the Georgia Bar and is admitted to practice before all Courts of the State, the Bar of the United States District Court for the Southern District of Florida, the Bar of the United States District Court for the Northern District of Georgia, the Bar of the United States Court of Appeals for the Eleventh Circuit, the American Bar Association, the American Law Society, the National Italian American Bar Association, the Atlanta Bar Association, and the Dade County Bar Association.
 He is also a member of the Public Investors Arbitration Bar Association (PIABA), an association of securities attorneys who dedicate their practices to the representation of investors defrauded by their financial professional or brokerage firm.

 Mr. Galvin’s financial and securities industry background has given him a unique and valuable perspective in evaluating potential securities fraud claims and in understanding how brokerage firms typically defend fraud cases.